mdbergmann/cl-swbymabeweb/blogs/20210529---Functional_Programming_in_(Common)_Lisp.md

 #S(FOO :X 1 :Y 2)
 ```

 Following this little example we see that `modf` doesn't touch the original `*foo*` instance but creates a new one with `x = 5`.
 This is pretty cool.
 It's getting better.
-This also works for CLOS classes:
+This also works for standard objects of CLOS:

 ```lisp
 CL-USER> (defclass my-class ()